Codel1417/Comfort/README.md

 # VRC Comfort   WIP

 VRChat lacks accessibility and comfort options that I can benefit from.
 I aim to fix this without resorting to modifying the client.
 Why?
-Because I suffer from vision sensitivity and VRChat currently does not offer any accessibility options that I can benefit from.
+Because I suffer from vision sensitivity and VRChat currently does not offer any accessibility options that are stable and beneficial to my needs.

 ### Why is this needed?